 Shareholder approval is required to substantively change fund objectives.
 Shareholder approval is also required to change certain investment restrictions noted in the following section as "fundamental policies."
 The managers also follow certain "operating policies" that can be changed without shareholder approval.
-Shareholders will receive at least 60 days' prior notice of any change in the policy requiring the fund to normally invest at least 80% of net assets in common stocks.
+Shareholders will receive at least 60 days' prior notice of a change in the fund's policy requiring it to normally invest 80% of its assets in stocks or a particular region, as the case may be.
 Fund investment restrictions and policies apply at the time of purchase.
 A later change in circumstances will not require the sale of an investment if it was proper at the time it was made.
 (This exception does not apply to the fund's borrowing policy.)